 Despite the federal and state rules and regulations in place for safety in the workplace, accidents and injuries still occur.
 Sometimes this happens because employers choose to circumvent or completely ignore safety rules and regulations altogether, putting their employees at risk.

 If you believe that your employer is cutting corners when it comes to safety or abiding by OSHA rules and regulations, an Orangeburg workplace safety lawyer can be an advocate for you and your co-workers.
-By having a dedicated attorney working as a workplace safety advocate on your behalf, you can be sure that your rights as an employee are being protected.
+By having a dedicated workers’ comp attorney working on your behalf, you can be sure that your rights as an employee are being protected.

 Occupational Safety Violations in Orangeburg